-Motor vehicle accidents are one of the leading causes of death among children ages nineteen and under.
-Despite this danger, in Alabama 4.17% of children under the age of five are not buckled into a car seat when riding in a vehicle.
+Motor vehicle accidents are the leading cause of unintentional injury death among children ages nineteen and under.
+Despite this danger, in Alabama, 4.17% of children under age five are not buckled into a car seat when riding in a vehicle.
 Car seat laws in Alabama are designed to keep children safe and ensure that parents take action to prevent unnecessary harm to their children on the roads.

 Alabama Child Car Seat Types

-Children up to one year old, or twenty pounds, must be strapped into a rear facing car seat, or another model that is infant only or convertible.
-Some parents worry about their child’s feet touching the back of the vehicle’s seat, but because children can easily bend their knees, it is very rare for an infant child’s legs to be injured when riding in a rear facing car seat.
+Children under one year old or twenty pounds must be strapped into a rear-facing, infant-only or convertible car seat.
+Some parents worry about their child’s feet touching the back of the vehicle’s seat, but because children can easily bend their knees, it is very rare for an infant child’s legs to be injured when riding in a rear-facing car seat.

-For children between one and five years old, or weighing up to forty pounds, a forward facing car seat is required.
-Because a car seat with a harness is the safest way for children of this age to ride in a vehicle, parents should try to have their children in a front facing car seat for as long as possible.
+After outgrowing a rear-facing seat, children between one and five years old or weighing up to forty pounds should ride in a forward-facing car seat.
+Because a car seat with a harness is the safest way for children of this age to ride in a vehicle, parents should try to have their children in a front-facing car seat for as long as possible.